I have a positive Covid antibody test from already being infected. Do I still need to be vaccinated?

 See Study Abroad FAQs.

-Yes.
-There are no exemptions for high school students allowed at this time.
-Pfizer’s vaccine has been approved by the FDA for use in people as young as 5 years old.
-Boosters have been approved for everyone 12 years and older.
+Yes, fully vaccinated, though high school students can request a medical, religious or philosophical exemption.
+Pfizer’s vaccine (and booster) has been approved by the FDA for use in people as young as 5 years old.